nblaisdell2/express-ts-starter/README.md

 ---

-## Integrating Docker & AWS (Lambda / API Gateway / ECR)
+## Deploying an API via AWS Lambda & API Gateway

 I've wanted to be able to quickly generate an API that is publicly available, and the steps that I detail below describe exactly how I'm able to achieve that.

 ### Creating a new "server" file for hosing via Lambda

-First, the `server.ts` file is renamed to `server-local.ts` and the package.json file has been updated to run that local server file when running the server locally.
+First, the old `server.ts` file is renamed to `server-local.ts` and the package.json file has been updated to run that server file when running the server locally.

 This new file is created so that it can be referenced in the `Dockerfile` which is described in the next step.
 This file makes use of the `aws-serverless-express` library and wraps the Express app with the "serverless" functionality, so that it can function properly when handled through an AWS Lambda.